Moving to Hungary

 We asked people in Hungary if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be aware of cultural differences when visiting Hungary.
 It is important to be respectful of local customs and traditions.
 It is considered rude to be late for appointments or social engagements.
 It is also important to dress appropriately for the occasion, as casual dress is not always appropriate.
 It is also important to be aware of the local language and to avoid speaking English in public unless it is necessary.
 Additionally, it is important to be aware of the local customs regarding physical contact, as it is considered inappropriate to touch someone without their permission.
-Finally, it is important to be aware of the local customs regarding gift-giving, as it is considered polite to bring a small gift when invited to someone's home," said one expat in Hungary.
+Finally, it is important to be aware of the local customs regarding gift-giving, as it is considered polite to bring a small gift when invited to someone's home," remarked one expat who made the move to Hungary.

 Why do people move to Hungary?